 12th Foreign Infantry Regiment

-The 12th Foreign Infantry Regiment (12e REI) was a provisional unit of the Foreign Legion organized to defend mainland France against Germany during the first stage of the Second World War.
-The 12e REI was formed in southeastern France in late February 1940.
-It was made up of legionnaires from North Africa, reservists who had served in the Legion and, above all, foreign volunteers enlisted for the war period.
-In May and June 1940, during the Battle of France, the regiment participated in heavy fighting with German troops and lost 90% of its men.
-The 12e REI was disbanded at the end of June 1940.
+The 12th Foreign Infantry Regiment (12e REI) was a provisional unit of the Foreign Legion tasked with defending mainland France against Nazi Germany during the first stage of the Second World War.
+The regiment was constituted in late February 1940.
+During the Battle of France, it lost 90% of its men.
+The 12e REI was disbanded in June 1940.

 Creation of the 12th Foreign Infantry Regiment

-The first basic instruction began.
-It is intended for E.V.D.G., supervised by legionnaires, for their next assignment to companies.
-The training material at the camp is simple and insufficient in number.
-It includes a few models of weapons: Berthier Mle 1907-15 rifles (and even the old Lebel Mle 1886-M93 rifles), FM 24/29 machine guns, some Hotchkiss Mle 1914 machine guns, a Brandt 60 mm mortar + one of 81mm, and a 25mm APX SAL light anti-tank gun (Mle 1935 or 1937).
+Because the regiment existed only on paper so far, its full formation took several weeks.
+This – including intensive basic training – took place right in the camp.
+The basic training was supervised by the active and retired legionnaires.
+As for the training equipment, it was simple and insufficient in number.
+It consisted of only a few models of weapons: very old Lebel Mle 1886-M93 rifles, Berthier Mle 1907-15 rifles, FM 24/29 machine guns, some Hotchkiss Mle 1914 machine guns, a Brandt 60 mm mortar and one of 81mm, and a 25mm APX SAL light anti-tank gun (Mle 1935 or 1937).

-The regiment started to receive equipment.
-Nevertheless, like the 11e REI, even the 12e REI received only an insufficient part of its equipment and gear.
-The French command probably decided that the legionnaires, being elite soldiers, do not need too much of the material necessary for the hard fights against an enemy of a modern, mechanized army.
-Concerning the weapons, the 11th and 12th Foreign Regiments were equipped with Lebel 1886-M35 carbines, Berthier Mle 92 carbines or Berthier 1907-15 M16 rifles.
-The latter were widely used by the French Army in 1940; the new MAS 36 rifle was not yet available in large numbers.
+Concerning the weapons, the 11th and 12th Foreign Regiments were equipped with Lebel 1886-M35 carbines, Berthier Mle 92 carbines, and Berthier 1907-15 M16 rifles.
+The latter were widely used by the French Army in 1940; the new modern MAS 36 rifle was not yet available in large numbers.

 Composition of the 12e REI in May 1940